-Acronis DriveCleanser allows you to perform the following:
+With Acronis DriveCleanser you can perform the following:

-- clean up the selected hard disks or partitions using preset algorithms - create and execute custom user algorithms of hard disk clean-up.
+- Clean up the selected hard disks or partitions using preset algorithms. - Create and execute custom user algorithms of hard disk clean-up.

 Acronis DriveCleanser is based on a wizard that scripts all hard disk operations, so no data destruction is performed until you click Proceed in the wizard's Summary window.
 At any moment, you can return to the previous steps to select other disks, partitions or data destruction algorithms.